avaliani/webapp-snapshot-java/README.md

 The code is based upon https://github.com/greengerong/prerender-java.
 The ways it deviates from that project are:

-* multiple web app snapshotting service support - Built in support for prerender.io and ajaxsnapshots.com.
+* multiple web app snapshotting service support - built in support for prerender.io and ajaxsnapshots.com.
 Or you can add support for another service.
 * open source project support - it has a token provider api for open source projects that don't want to put their snapshot service token in their web.xml.
 * app engine support - switched from org.apache.httpcomponents to HttpURLConnection to avoid socket read exceptions: http://stackoverflow.com/questions/23103124/unable-to-adjust-socket-timeout-when-using-org-apache-httpcomponents-with-app-en
 * supports explicit snapshotting vs. filter only snapshotting